 I had tried once before to get Yas to boulder more, and it was definitely a failed experiment.
 After just a handful of days bouldering she had perceived a loss of endurance, and was right back to roping up.
 In her defense, the bouldering at Rockquest SUCKED back then.
 Now we have The Anvil, so she had no excuses.
 Regardless, I expected a struggle, so I tried to compromise.

 ... if you aren't getting on routes for a month or so, then you won't know you've lost any endurance.
 If you were to start now, use August for Power, September for Power Endurance and a week of rest, then you'd have a 3 week or so peak time in October for "Hoofmaker".
 There won't be a sharp drop in ability (some people using periodized training report this, but I've found that performance in the gym is affected far more than performance outside... particularly where endurance is concerned) for November/Kalymnos, so your goals there would still be in line.

 To my surprise, it seemed she was game to try and leave the harness at home for a while.
 Much like myself, Yas prefers to work out to a set plan, with an outline to keep her focused, so on August 4th, I wrote this rough program, concentrating on her weaknesses, for her to begin working with:

 4 WEEKS: Power: Chances are if you're climbing routes outside, it's going to suck.
 Try and get in at least 2 workouts a week, preferably 3.

 **Warm up GOOD!
-I find it's helpful to have a warmup circuit of problems that you do, finishing with a problem or two that were mini projects in the past.
-Also, try to add a few steep, one foot pushes during the warmup just to get that movement becoming more automatic.
+I find it's helpful to have a warmup circuit of problems that you do, finishing with a problem or two that were mini-projects in the past.
+Also, try to add a few steep, one-foot pushes during the warmup just to get that movement feeling more automatic.
 Try some of your warmups without using two feet to push off of every move.